Atuguba’s coup comment doesn’t conclude that a coup must happen – Prof Appiagyei-Atua

 Source: mynewsgh.com

-A lecturer at the University of Ghana Law School, Prof. Appiagyei-Atua has said that Prof Raymond Atuguba’s claims of Ghana being rife for coups does not incite coup.
+A lecturer at the University of Ghana Law School Prof. Appiagyei-Atua has said that Prof Raymond Atuguba’s claims of Ghana being ripe for coups does not incite a coup.

 He blamed the current economic hardship as the basis for claiming that Ghana is ripe for a Coup D’Tat.